Select Page

 UNOS applauds the final FAA reauthorization legislation which includes a provision to improve the safety and efficiency of the transportation of donor organs through the nation’s commercial aviation system.

 The Securing Growth and Robust Leadership in American Aviation Act requires the Department of Transportation (DOT), in consultation with the FAA, to convene a working group to develop best practices for transporting organs in the cabin of a commercial aircraft once again.
+The FAA held the first working group meeting in August 2024.
+Their work is expected to inform policy improvements that would not require going through the federal rulemaking process.

 Since 2022, UNOS has engaged with FAA leadership, the Transportation Security Administration, and the House and Senate to pursue this reform.
 Actions to move organs back to the airplane cabin and out of cargo are widely endorsed by the donation and transplant community.